A nonlinear semigroup approach to Hamilton-Jacobi equations--revisited: Structure of the solution set of ( )

 \subsection{The maximal solution}

 We first prove the existence of the maximal solution.
 Since each solution is a subsolution, by Proposition \ref{uibo}, there are $C_1$ and $C_2$ such that $C_2\leq u_-\leq C_1$ for all $u_-\in\mathcal S_-$.
-Note that solutions of (\ref{hu}) are fixed points of $T^-_t$.
-Take a Lipschitz continuous function $\varphi>C_1$ as the initial function.
+Note that all solutions of (\ref{hu}) are fixed points of $T^-_t$.
+Take a {continuous} function $\varphi>C_1$ as the initial data.
 By Proposition \ref{psg} (1), $T^-_t\varphi$ is larger than every solution of (\ref{hu}).
 By Lemma \ref{ubd}(1), $T^-_t\varphi$ has an upper bound independent of $t$.
 By Proposition \ref{S1} (1), the lower half limit

 is a Lipschitz continuous viscosity solution of (\ref{hu}).
 Since $T^-_t\varphi$ is larger than every solution of (\ref{hu}), we have

 for all $v_-\in\mathcal S_-$.
 Thus, $\check{\varphi}(x)$ is the maximal solution of (\ref{hu}).